Psychopathography of Adolf Hitler: Autism spectrum disorder: Michael Fitzgerald (2004)

-Michael Fitzgerald, a professor of child and adolescent psychiatry, published a cornucopia of pathographies of outstanding historical personalities, mostly stating that they had Asperger syndrome, which is on the autism spectrum.
-In his 2004 published anthology Autism and creativity, he classified Hitler as an "autistic psychopath".
-Autistic psychopathy is a term that the Austrian physician Hans Asperger had coined in 1944 in order to label the clinical picture that was later named after him: Asperger syndrome, which has nothing to do with psychopathy in the sense of an antisocial personality disorder.
+Michael Fitzgerald, a professor of child and adolescent psychiatry, published the anthology Autism and Creativity, in which he classified Hitler as an "autistic psychopath" based on a painstaking review of Hitler's behavioural idiosyncrasies.
+Autistic psychopathy is a term that Austrian physician Hans Asperger had coined in 1944 in order to label the clinical condition that was later named after him: Asperger syndrome, which is not related to psychopathy in the modern sense of an antisocial personality disorder.
 Fitzgerald appraised many of Hitler's publicly known traits as autistic, particularly his various fixations, his lifeless gaze, his social awkwardness, his lack of personal friendships, and his tendency toward monologue-like speeches, which, according to Fitzgerald, resulted from an inability to have real conversations.

+DNA analysis

+In 2025, blood from the sofa where Hitler died underwent DNA analysis.
+Hitler's polygenic score was in the top 1% for autism, bipolar, and schizophrenia – though such indexing is not diagnostic.